Quick, you have until Karl the Fog returns to take advantage of these seven best parks in San Francisco! Hop onto one of our e-bikes and explore.

 7. The Panhandle in the Haight-Ashbury

-If you look at Golden Gate Park on a map, it kind looks like a frying pan.
-And the skinny little park sticking out of the Eastern end of GGP looks like the handle of the frying pan.
-That skinny little park is aptly named, The Pandhandle.
-In the 1967 it helped launch the Summer of Love with something called The Human Be-In.
-In 2017 it helps launch the munchies, since the Haight-Ashbury is just around the corner!
+If you look at Golden Gate Park on a map, it kind looks like a frying pan and the skinny little park sticking out of the east end of GGP looks like the handle of the frying pan.
+That skinny little park is aptly named, The Panhandle.

 In 1967 The Panhandle helped launch the Summer of Love with a hippie music festival called The Human Be-In.

 If you are looking for dog parks in San Francisco, consider bringing your pup to The Panhandle.
 This is one of the best dog parks in San Francisco and has specific areas of the park dedicated as dog play areas.